-Notice that there are three ranges provided in Standard Data Presentation-the ranges of length, width, and Q (the spore-by-spore ratio of length: width); all the ranges have identical forms:
+Notice that there are three ranges provided in Standard Data Presentation-the ranges of length, width, and Q (the spore-by-spore ratio of length:width); all the ranges have identical forms:

-$$(m-) n-o (-p)$$
+(m-) n-o (-p)

 The value for m is the lower extreme (if the 5th percentile is not null).
 The value of n is the minimum value that does not fall in the 5th-percentile of the data.
 If the 5th percentile is null, n = the lower extreme; and "(m-)" is omitted.
 The o represents the 95th-percentile of the data so long as such a value exists; otherwise o = the upper extreme value and "(-p)" is omitted.
-The variable p = the upper extreme value so long as it differs from a well-defined 95th-percentile value.
+The variable p = the upper extreme value and "(-p)" is omitted.